UsmanTirmizi/RecruitRankFYP/README.md

 ---

-# 🚀 Final Year Project: AI-Enhanced Hiring Platform 🌟
+# 🚀 Final Year Project: AI-Enhanced Hiring Platform: RecruitRanks 🌟

 Welcome to the repository for our groundbreaking Final Year Project (FYP)!
 Our industry-level web application is designed to revolutionize the hiring process by integrating advanced Artificial Intelligence technologies.
 Dive into the core functionalities that make our platform a must-have for modern recruiters and job seekers alike.